MSc Polymer Technology

 - Norwegian University of Science and Technology

-The programme provides a solid base in the chemistry and physics of organic materials, as well as their connection to real-life applications.
-A broad range of courses and the choice of one of five specialisation tracks allow students to customise their degree and focus on individual areas of particular interest.
+The programme provides a solid base in the chemistry and physics of organic materials and their connection to real-life applications.
+A broad range of courses and the choice of one of two specialisation tracks allow students to customise their degree and focus on individual areas of particular interest.

-This is a two year programme (120 ECTS credits) given in English.
+This is a two-year programme (120 ECTS credits) given in English.
 The first year covers a broad range of topics providing students with in-depth knowledge of the fundamentals of polymer technology and related areas.
 The curriculum also contains selective courses to prepare students for the second-year study track.
-Each university provides one specialisation track designed to deepen the students’ knowledge in a specific area.
-The tracks are:
+Each university provides one specialisation track designed to deepen the students' knowledge in a specific area.
+The currently offered tracks are:

 - Polymer engineering (Technical University of Denmark)